Quattrone Center Research Fellowship 2020-2021

 The application deadline is December 31, 2019

-The Quattrone Center for the Fair Administration of Justice at Penn Law is accepting applications for research fellowships for the academic year 2020-2021.
+The Quattrone Center for the Fair Administration of Justice at the University of Pennsylvania Carey Law School is accepting applications for research fellowships for the academic year 2020-2021.

 About the Quattrone Center: